5 Star Review

 Step 1: Meet Trust Fund Criteria

-Each asbestos trust fund sets its criteria that must be met to file a successful claim.
-The requirements are typically outlined on the trust fund’s website.
+Each asbestos trust fund sets its criteria that potential claimants must meet to file a successful claim.
+The trust fund’s website typically outlines these requirements.

 Step 2: Collect Evidence to Support Your Claim